robclewley/browser_text_ui/README.md

 # browser_text_ui

-Simple browser text-based UI for game dev
+A multiplayer text-based UI in the browser for game dev experimentation.

+Currently based in React.